kimushu/rubic-vscode/README.md

   * If true, preview versions will be listed in Rubic board catalog.
   * This is for Rubic maintainers and firmware developers.
   * Preview version firmwares may not be well-tested.
+* rubic.catalog.customRepositores (Default value: null)
+  * List of custom repositories should be added to Rubic catalog.
+  * This is for firmware developers.
+  * Syntax:
+    ```json
+    "rubic.catalog.customRepositores": [
+      {
+        "board": One of "PeridotClassicBoard"|"PeridotPiccoloBoard"|"GrCitrusBoard",
+        "owner": "Name of owner (== GitHub user name)",
+        "repo": "Name of repository",
+        "branch": "Name of branch (Optional.
+If not specified, \"master\" will be used)"
+      },
+      :
+    }
+    ```

 ## Known Issues